IV. Admission Information

 Entry Point

-Admission to semester one of a degree program and the Academic Transition Program is available in the Fall semester only.
+Admission to semester one of a degree program is available in the fall semester only.
 A semester one degree applicant is defined as one who will receive fewer than 2.00 transfer credits upon admission.

 Students seeking admission to a degree program must present the Ontario Secondary School Diploma (OSSD), or equivalent, and a minimum of six 4U/M courses including ENG4U and specific subject requirements.
 Specific subject requirements for admission to the various degree programs are outlined in this section.
 Students are also advised to consult Chapter X of the Calendar (Undergraduate Degree Programs) to note those subjects which are recommended for specific programs.